 Creating Positive Change through Active Listening

 One of the top reasons for failures in change management is that consultants or team leaders are not appropriately equipped to deal with communication on a personal level.
-Positive, proactive change requires a lot of communication—leaders, project teams, and consultants must be able to listen to needs, understand limitations, and present information in a way that engages staff and executive support.
+Positive, proactive change requires not just conversation, but a lot of communication—leaders, project teams, and consultants must be able to listen to needs, understand limitations, and present information in a way that engages staff and executive support.
 By using active listening, change management staff and business leaders become more aware of the organic needs within an organization, making change decisions more impactful.
-They also digest and respond to concerns in a more appropriate, timely manner, leading to reduced fear and increased buy-in and support of change.
+They know how to be a good listener and also digest and respond to concerns in a more appropriate, timely manner, leading to reduced fear and increased buy-in and support of change.